-City Fiber Agreements are non-binding agreements that CarverLink drafted and then helped to facilitate agreement of between Metronet and individual Carver County cities, which encompass Metronet agreeing to build out fiber to all addresses within each respective citys, city limits
+City Fiber Agreements are non-binding agreements that CarverLink drafted and then helped to facilitate agreement between Metronet and Carver County cities, which encompass Metronet agreeing to build out fiber to all addresses within each respective city.

-View all the information about our $10.5 million Connect Up Carver project that started in 2022 and runs through Dec 31, 2024, that is constructing over 350+ miles of rural fiber in Carver County to make fiber internet service available to almost 2200+ rural addresses.
+View all the information about our $10.5 million Connect Up Carver project that started in 2022 and runs through Dec 31, 2024, which includes constructing over 360+ miles of rural fiber in Carver County to make fiber internet service available to 2200+ rural addresses.

-Based on the separate but associated CarverLink rural build Connect Up Carver Project, these 5 city limit build areas, located within Chanhassen, Victoria, Watertown and Cologne, are part of an arrangement between CarverLink and Metronet to construct fiber within them.
+Based on the separate but associated CarverLink rural build Connect Up Carver project, these five city limit build areas, located within Chanhassen, Victoria, Watertown and Cologne, are part of an arrangement between CarverLink and Metronet to construct fiber within them.

 Based on the associated Connect Up Carver Project, the County identified a number of high priority fiber routes to several public and community support entity locations,which the County identifies as Exhibit C items.